Thangam Debbonaire: Parliamentary career

+House of Commons

+2015–2017 Parliament

-At the 2015 general election, Debbonaire was selected as a Labour candidate via an all-women shortlist for the constituency of Bristol West.
-She was elected with a majority of 5,673 votes, defeating incumbent Liberal Democrat MP Stephen Williams, who finished in third place after the Green Party.
+At the 2015 general election, Debbonaire was elected to Parliament as MP for Bristol West with 35.7% of the vote and a majority of 5,673.

-Debbonaire was diagnosed with breast cancer on 16 June 2015.
+In December 2015, shortly after being elected, Debbonaire was diagnosed with breast cancer, and did not attend a parliamentary vote from June 2015 until March 2016.
 She subsequently called on Parliament to allow MPs to vote remotely after she was unable to participate in votes during her recovery.

 During her treatment period she was appointed as Shadow Arts and Culture Minister by Jeremy Corbyn.
 According to Debbonaire, she found out about the role when a journalist contacted her in hospital in response to a Labour press release announcing that she was taking it on, and was then briefly removed from the position before she got a chance to meet with Corbyn.
 According to Debbonaire's colleague Chi Onwurah, whose frontbench portfolio was briefly split with hers, Corbyn's communication with both women, directly or indirectly, was practically non-existent.

 Debbonaire resigned from her role on 27 June 2016 following a series of other resignations, saying that she did not believe Corbyn was the right person to lead the Labour Party into the next election.
 She also opposed Corbyn's call for Article 50 to be triggered on the day immediately following the referendum on the European Union.
-Debbonaire's resignation attracted criticism in her Constituency Labour Party (CLP), with some concerned members accusing her of being a liar, a "traitor", and a "scab".
+Her resignation attracted criticism in her Constituency Labour Party (CLP), with some members accusing her of being a liar, a "traitor", and a "scab".

 Debbonaire endorsed Owen Smith in the 2016 Labour leadership election.
 After Corbyn defeated Smith, on 12 October 2016, Debbonaire accepted an appointment as a shadow whip in Corbyn's frontbench team.

-Debbonaire was reelected in the 2017 general election with an increased majority of 37,336 votes; this was the fourth-largest majority by vote size nationally.
-Bristol West had been the number one target for the Green Party, which slipped to third place behind the Conservatives with a 12.9% vote share.
-Debbonaire had resisted calls from the Green Party for her to stand aside as part of a progressive alliance.
-The size of Debbonaire's majority was considered a shock, as the seat had been billed as a four-way marginal.
+2017–2019 Parliament

+At the snap 2017 general election, Debbonaire was re-elected as MP for Bristol West with an increased vote share of 65.9% and an increased majority of 37,336.

-On 15 September 2017, Debbonaire held what is thought to be the UK's first constituency surgery specifically for people on the autism spectrum.
+On 15 September 2017, Debbonaire held what was thought to be the UK's first constituency surgery specifically for people on the autism spectrum.
 In the same month, she urged local constituency members discontented about her resignation to stop planning her deselection, which she claimed was "a catastrophic waste of time".

+2019–2024 Parliament

+Debbonaire was again re-elected at the 2019 general election, with a decreased vote share of 62.3% and a decreased majority of 28,219.

 On 9 May 2021, Debbonaire was moved from the post of Shadow Secretary of State for Housing to Shadow Leader of the House of Commons in a shadow cabinet reshuffle.
+On 4 September 2023 she was appointed Shadow Secretary of State for Culture, Media and Sport by Keir Starmer despite admitting she had never been to a football or rugby match before.